VMois/deku/README.md

 ### Operations processing

 In the current version, by design, Responder is opening a new thread for every new network connection (new thread for a new Requester connection).
-Inside the thread, if a new job arrives, Responder will process it then send result back to Requester and after will continue waiting for a new message.
+Inside the thread, if a new job arrives, Responder will process it, then send result back to Requester and after, will continue waiting for a new message.
 Shortly, **one operation at a time for every connected Requester**.

-Advantages:
+*Advantages:*

-- the thread is responsible for the whole socket lifetime, easy management.
+- the thread is responsible for the socket lifetime, easier management.
-- multiple Requesters will have non-blocking job execution.
-Responder can process Requester's jobs independently.
+- Responder will be able to execute in parallel multiple operations for multile Requesters.

-Disadvantages:
+*Disadvantages:*

 - if job takes a long time to complete, all other operations like ping etc. will be delayed.
 - each new connection will cost a minimum of 8MB of RAM (thread stack allocation) + memory needed for operations execution.
 Not very scalable solution for a big numbers of machines.